NikolasNeofytou/mathematical-analysis-/README.md

 For example `\frac{d}{dx} x^2`, `\int x^2 dx` or `\sum_{n=1}^3 n`.

+If the program cannot parse your input, it will report an error explaining what went wrong so you can adjust the expression.

 ## Web application

 A minimal Flask app provides a web interface for entering equations.
 Start the server with: